dkruchinin/sanic-prometheus/README.rst

 Sanic prometheus metrics
 =========================

-After a little bit of googling I didn't find a library that would enabled some `prometheus <https://prometheus.io/>`_ metrics for `Sanic <https://github.com/channelcat/sanic>`_-based apps, so I had to write one.
+After googling for a while I didn't find a library that would enable some `prometheus <https://prometheus.io/>`_ metrics for `Sanic <https://github.com/channelcat/sanic>`_-based apps, so I had to write one.
+It makes adding monitoring to your Sanic app super easy, just add one line to your code (ok, two if you count import :) and point Prometheus to a newly appeared `/metrics` endpoint.

 Exposed metrics
 -----------------